AN INTERNATIONAL AWARD SINCE 2016

 The materia award was inspired by the success of the TERRA Award (2016), the FIBRA Award (2019) and the TERRAFIBRA Award (2021) and is a continuity of these first three editions.

-The construction sector is the largest consumer of resources and energy in France with 43% of the national energy consumption, it is one of the largest producers of waste and represents 23% of the greenhouse gas emissions.
-Faced with this reality, the transition towards a more sustainable way of building is regarded as necessary by today’s public opinion.
-The collective effort to preserve resources and significantly reduce the environmental footprint of existing and future buildings has led to the emergence of new eco-responsible architectural practices that aim to develop and take advantage of local bio- and geo-sourced resources.
-These resources are often at arms length or even right under our feet.
-Appropriating the intelligence of the vernacular architecture and its age-old know-how means re-anchoring the act of building in a landscape and steering towards a more territorial way of building.
+The building sector is the largest consumer of resources and energy.
+In France, it represents 43% of the national energy consumption, is one of the biggest waste producers, and is responsible for 23% of greenhouse gas emissions.
+Faced with this reality, in recent years, public opinion has become aware of the necessary environmental transition.
+The collective effort to preserve resources and significantly reduce the environmental footprint of existing and future constructions has led to the emergence of new eco-responsible architectural practices.
+These practices aim to valorise and make use of local bio-based and geo-sourced resources, readily available or just beneath our feet.
+Embracing the intelligence of vernacular architecture and its millennia-old know-how is a way to reconnect the act of building with the landscape and integrate with the territory.

-Earth, stone and plant fibers have already conquered the field of contemporary architecture and thousands of projects, of high technical, ecological, aesthetic and emotional quality, across the five continents.
-The widespread use of these energy efficient and readily available resources helps to reduce the use of non renewable resources and limits the energy needs over the life cycle of buildings.
+Earth, stone, and vegetal fibers have already made their mark in contemporary architecture.
+Thousands of projects, of high technical, ecological, aesthetic, and emotional quality, are emerging on all five continents.
+The democratization of the use of these materials, which are low in energy consumption and abundantly available worldwide, contributes to reducing the exploitation of non-renewable resources and limits the energy needs throughout the life cycle of buildings.

-The materia award is also marked by the desire to highlight exemplary rehabilitation projects.
-In order to reduce the impact of the construction sector and particularly the gray energy necessary for the buildings construction, the rehabilitation of the built stock becomes essential and must find a central place in future construction strategies.
-Indeed, the rehabilitation of existing architecture, whether remarkable or more modest, represents a crucial issue in terms of sustainable development.
-This process is based on the recognition and valorization of a building to give it a second life and launch it into a more sustainable future : recycling stimulates creativity and opens the way to a rebirth.
+Furthermore, the materia award aims to highlight exemplary rehabilitation projects.
+To reduce the impact of the construction sector, especially the embodied energy required for building construction, the rehabilitation of the built environment becomes essential and must take a central place in future development strategies.
+Indeed, the rehabilitation of existing architecture, whether remarkable or more modest, represents a crucial challenge in terms of sustainable development.
+This process is based on recognizing and valuing a building to give it a second life and project it into a more sustainable future: recycling stimulates creativity and paves the way for a rebirth.

-This global prize for contemporary architecture in earth, stone and plant fibers aims to highlight the aesthetic properties, constructive advantages and environmental benefits of 40 eco-constructions.
-The recognition of these exemplary buildings, by the profession as well as by the general public, requires promoting all the actors involved in these projects.
-The aim of the materia award is therefore to distinguish remarkable projects while highlighting the courage of the project owners who made the choice of these materials, the creativity of the designers and the know-how of the craftsmen and builders.
-Following on from the TERRA Award (2016), the FIBRA Award (2019) and the TERRAFIBRA Award (2021), this new award, now extended to stone architecture, also aims to promote the diversity of materials and to reaffirm the importance of constructive intelligence and the use of the right quantity of the right material in the right place and at the right price.
+This global award for contemporary architecture in earth, stone, and vegetal fibers aims to showcase the aesthetic properties, constructive advantages, and environmental benefits of 40 eco-constructions.
+Recognizing these exemplary buildings, both by the profession and the general public, requires acknowledging all stakeholders involved in these projects.
+The goal of the materia award is to distinguish remarkable projects while highlighting the courage of owners who have chosen these materials, the creativity of designers, and the expertise of artisans and entrepreneurs.
+In line with the TERRA Award (2016), FIBRA Award (2019), and TERRAFIBRA Award (2021), this new prize, now extended to stone architecture, also aims to valorise material diversity and reaffirm the importance of constructive intelligence and the use of the right amount of the right material in the right place and at the right price.

-Highlighting the materials complementarity also means avoiding the pitfall of a sector centered on a particularly polluting hegemonic solution.
+Emphasizing the complementarity of materials also helps avoid the pitfall of a sector focused on a particularly polluting hegemonic solution.